WICS: History

-WICS began operations on September 17, 1953 and was owned by Plains Television Partners of Springfield, which was a 50/50 joint venture of Transcontinental Properties and the H & E Balaban Corporation.
+WICS began operations on September 17, 1953, and was owned by Plains Television Partners of Springfield, which was a 50/50 joint venture of Transcontinental Properties and the H & E Balaban Corporation.
 It carried programming from all four networks of the era (NBC, CBS, ABC, and DuMont).
 However, it was a primary NBC affiliate.
 Although the Federal Communications Commission (FCC) had collapsed most of East Central Illinois into one giant television market, WICS took on a secondary CBS affiliation because its primary affiliate, WCIA in Champaign, only provided a marginal signal to Springfield.
 It also aired whatever ABC programs WTVP in Decatur (now WAND) had to turn down in order to air CBS shows not cleared by WCIA.

 By 1958, WICS was an exclusive NBC affiliate.
 The station originally had facilities at the Leland Hotel on Capitol Street in Downtown Springfield.
 In 1964, it moved to its current studios on East Cook Street in East Springfield.
 The FCC considered making East Central Illinois an all-UHF market but dropped these plans under heavy lobbying from WCIA.

 However, WICS' signal was not nearly strong enough to reach the eastern portion of the area.
 At the time, UHF signals were not strong enough to cover large amounts of territory.
-Accordingly in 1959, Plains Television signed-on WCHU in Champaign as a low-powered satellite of WICS.
-In 1960, it bought WDAN-TV (another low-powered station in Danville) and changed the calls to WICD.
+Accordingly in 1959, Plains Television signed-on WCHU in Champaign as a low-power satellite of WICS.
+In 1960, it bought WDAN-TV (another low-power station in Danville) and changed the calls to WICD.
 At the same time, WCHU began breaking off from the WICS signal to air some local programming for the eastern side of the market, which was simulcast on WICD.
 In 1967, Plains Television merged WCHU and WICD into a new full-power station on UHF channel 15 under the WICD calls, but operating under the WCHU license.

 Plains Television sold WICS to Guy Gannett Communications (no relation to the larger Gannett Company), in 1986 but held onto WICD until 1994.
 The two stations operated as a regional network sharing most network and syndicated programming.
 This arrangement nearly brought down WICD, and for a time, it appeared the station would revert to a full-time satellite of WICS.
 Guy Gannett finally bought WICD in 1994.